-Tab – Though technically not used for navigating the terminal, we can press TAB key to complete an incomplete linux command or other Linux arguments like filename, directory address etc.
+- Tab – Though technically not used for navigating the terminal, we can press the TAB key to complete an incomplete Linux command or other Linux arguments like filename, directory address, etc.

-CTRL+A and CTRL+E – To get the cursor to the beginning of a line, press CTRL + A & to get cursor at the end of the line , press CTRL + E. Alternatively we can also use HOME & END button to accomplish the same.
+- CTRL+A and CTRL+E – To get the cursor to the beginning of a line, press CTRL + A & to get the cursor at the end of the line, press CTRL + E. Alternatively we can also use the HOME & END button to accomplish the same.

-CTRL+K — To delete all the words from current position of cursor till end of the line, press CTRL + K.
+- CTRL+K -- To delete all the words from the current position of the cursor till the end of the line, press CTRL + K.

-CTRL+U – Delete an entire line of terminal using CTRL+U.
+- CTRL+U – Delete an entire line of the terminal using CTRL+U.

-CTRL+Z – To send a running process to background, press CTRL+Z. Once in the background, we can bring the process to foreground by typing
+- CTRL+Z – To send a running process to the background, press CTRL+Z. Once in the background, we can bring the process to the foreground by typing

-but if you have sent a number of processes to background than we need to check the process number for the process we want in foreground.
+but if you have sent a number of processes to the background then we need to check the process number for the process we want in the foreground.
 To do that type

-& we should have list of all the process in background with a number.
-Now bring a process to foreground, type
+& we should have a list of all the processes in the background with a number.
+Now bring a process to the foreground, type

 $ fg 3